-The EU-AITF grant operation covers studies on the institutional set up of the Hydro Power Plants Ruzizi I and II and their technical rehabilitation needs as well as a technical assistance for the Great Lakes Energy Organization (EGL).
-The institutional study analyses necessary institutional and financial reforms, recommends technical and commercial management options for Ruzizi I and II and will prepare the tender documents for the recruitment of a private operator.
-The technical study will identify the rehabilitation needs of the HPPs and the associated infrastructure and includes the preparation of tender documents.
-With the TA measures, adequate support shall be provided to EGL, in their role as coordinator of the Ruzizi (and other energy) projects.
-This comprises technical support for regional energy planning and for the establishment of a harmonised, single data basis on planned and future power generation and correlated load flows.
-It further comprises capacity development for EGL to improve management of complex projects such as Ruzizi III and IV, with a particular focus on the implementation of PPP projects as well as training for environmental and social issues.
-The consultants have started their work in February / March 2015.
+The EU-AITF grant operation covers studies on the institutional set-up of the regional Hydro Power Plants (HPP) Ruzizi I and II, their technical rehabilitation needs as well as a technical assistance for the Great Lakes Energy Organization (EGL).
+The institutional study analyses necessary institutional reforms, recommends technical and commercial management options and will prepare the tender documents for the recruitment of a private operator.
+The technical study will identify the rehabilitation needs of the HPPs and include the preparation of tender documents.
+With the TA measure, adequate support shall be provided to EGL in their role as coordinator of the Ruzizi and other regional energy projects.
+The studies and TA measure are quasi-finalized, however given continuous differences between the States and development partners on an adequate operation model, the project and with it the institutional study, was put on hold.